 Commissioner Tuma served in the Minnesota House of Representatives from 1995 to 2002, representing parts of Rice, Le Sueur, Scott, and Dakota counties.
 During his time in the House, he served as Chair of the Crime Prevention Committee and as Vice Chair of the Local Government Committee.
 While in the Legislature, Tuma was an active member of Judiciary Finance, Higher Education Finance, and Environment Policy committees.
-Mr. Tuma was awarded Legislator of the Year by ARC of Minnesota, the state’s largest disability organization; PACER, an organization defending the rights of the disabled in education; the Minnesota League of Conservation Voters; and the Women’s Auxiliary of the VFW.
+As a member of the House, Tuma was awarded Legislator of the Year by ARC of Minnesota, the state’s largest disability organization; PACER, an organization defending the rights of the disabled in education; the Minnesota League of Conservation Voters; and the Women’s Auxiliary of the VFW.

 Commissioner Tuma is married to Wendy Tuma, lives in Northfield, and has two adult children, Cal and Molly.
-He earned his B.A. from University of Minnesota, Mankato, and his J.D. from the University of Minnesota Law School.
+He earned his B.A. from Minnesota State University, Mankato, and his J.D. from the University of Minnesota Law School.

 His term expires January 4, 2021.